 Hoping to profit off NGLs, the oil and gas industry is investing in petrochemical production.
 In the Appalachian basin, the DOE predicts that production of ethylene from ethane will reach 640,000 barrels a day by 2025 (this is 20 times the amount the region produced in 2013).
 The Gulf Coast of the U.S., as well as countries in Asia and the Middle East, are also growing their production capacities.
 Globally, ethylene production is projected to grow 31% from 2017 to 2025.

-The rise of the petrochemical industry is coming at a point when there’s an increasing global awareness of the disaster that is plastic pollution.
+The rise of the petrochemical industry comes at a point when there’s an increasing global awareness of the disaster that is plastic pollution.
 As much as 12.7 million tons of plastic waste goes into the ocean each year, affecting over 700 species of marine animals.
 On land, plastic waste is often shipped to less developed nations, where it ends up polluting poor communities and contaminating their drinking water and air.

 Nevertheless, politicians in PA, OH, and WV are working hard to attract petrochemical build-out in Appalachia.
 The region already houses much of the infrastructure needed for a petrochemical hub, such as fracked wells that pump out NGLs and processing plants to separate these liquids from the rest of the natural gas stream.
 One thing it’s missing, however, is significant capacity to store natural gas liquids – particularly ethane.